SaidMayan/catch-a-four-leaf-clover/project-worksheet.md

 1: Create a groovy landing page, for now thinking of somthing similar to <a href="https://www.google.com/search?q=beatles+sgt+pepper+album&source=lnms&tbm=isch&sa=X&ved=0ahUKEwjH9IqB8Y7aAhUDneAKHZD4CdwQ_AUIDCgD&biw=1210&bih=738#imgrc=Dv64ktmopujILM">The Beatles Sgt Pepper Album cover</a>, in terms of kookiness.

-2: For the project, my goal is to have at least two different levels to incorportate where in each level there will a separate background image or gif to and different weather conditions.
+2: For the overall project, my goal is to have at least two different levels to incorportate where in each level there will a separate background image or gif to and different weather conditions.
 I will have to create some sort rain, snow, or wind-blown particles conditions (my plan is to use CSS for those).

 3: Create a way to keep score as you play and to log highest-scores, so to have players try to one-up one another...